 Stress.
 Both environmental and physical stress factors can cause a hen to lay an egg with a weak egg yolk.
-Molting can be a stress factor in weak egg yolk.
+Molting can be a stress factor in a weak egg yolk.
 Increasing protein in the diet should help eliminate the problem.
 Weather can also affect the hens and possibly cause stress to their system.
 Extreme heat would be more likely the cause than too cold.

 Frequency of Egg Collecting

-Frequent collection of fresh eggs, and proper storage in room temperature area for the short term storage is advised.
+Frequent collection of fresh eggs, and proper storage in room temperature area for short term storage is advised.
 This is especially important during heat waves.
 Longer storage times leads to decreased internal quality.
 When an egg is freshly laid, the yolk is round and firm.
 The vitelline membrane holds the yolk in place.
-As the egg ages, the yolk absorbs water from the egg white.
+As the egg ages the yolk absorbs water from the egg white.
 The yolk increases in size and causes a weakening of the vitelline membrane.
 The yolk becomes flatter and weaker.
 Any factor that hastens the aging of a fresh egg is going to have an effect on the quality of the egg.

 Illness in the Flock

-Prior illness in the flock or individual hens can cause weak egg yolk.
+Prior illness in the flock or individual hens can cause a weak egg yolk.
 Also, older hens tend to lay eggs with the weak egg yolk issue more than the younger hens.

 Handling of Eggs